rav-pradhan/ravii.dev.personal/writing/work/_posts/2021-01-10-organisations-developers-and-trust.md

 ---
 title: Organisations, developers and trust
-tags: ["work culture", "organisations"]
+layout: post
-summary: "When digital services are predicated on long-lived and well-maintained codebases, it's important to their ongoing success that the developers who work on them them are listened to."
+description: "When digital services are predicated on long-lived and well-maintained codebases, it's important to their ongoing success that the developers who work on them them are listened to."
 ---